Vada Pinson: Professional career

 Robinson noted in his autobiography Extra Innings a story of him and Pinson inviting then rookie Pete Rose to dinner during the season while helping to show him the ropes around the team and league.
 Pinson allegedly grabbed Lawson by the neck and pushed him against a wall in September 1963, with Lawson filling assault and battery charges, although the trial ended in a hung jury three months later.
 Lawson also described Pinson as a rare talent like Mickey Mantle that "combined speed with power...Pinson, one of the most graceful runners ever to put on a baseball uniform, gave the appearance of gliding across the ground, his feet barely touching the surface."

 Pinson played in 156 games the following year, having 166 hits (his lowest at this point in his career) while having 23 doubles and home runs, 84 RBIs, eight stolen bases and 99 strikeouts (a career high) with a .266 batting average and a .316 OBP.
 He had 299 putouts as an outfielder, 5th most in the league.
 He finished 18th in MVP voting.
 The Reds finished 92-70 that year, one game behind the St. Louis Cardinals and tied with the Philadelphia Phillies, who took both games in the final series of the season.
 Before his 26th birthday, Pinson had accumulated 1,177 hits, the 5th highest total for a 25-year-old player in MLB history, behind only Ty Cobb (1,433), Mel Ott (1,249), Al Kaline (1,200) and Freddie Lindstrom (1,186), all of whom were inducted into the Baseball Hall of Fame.
-Additionally, he had accumulated more hits than other 25-year-old players such as Baseball Hall of Fame members; Alex Rodriguez, Robin Yount, Hank Aaron, Jimmie Foxx and Orlando Cepeda.
+Additionally, he had accumulated more hits than other 25-year-old players such as Alex Rodriguez, Robin Yount, Hank Aaron, Jimmie Foxx and Orlando Cepeda.

 1965 was a huge improvement for Pinson, as he played in 159 games while having 728 plate appearances and 669 at-bats, both career highs.
 He had 204 hits (2nd in the league) and 97 runs with 34 doubles and 22 home runs with 94 RBIs with a .305 batting average, .352 OBP and a .836 OPS.
 This was the final year with his teammate Frank Robinson, as Bill DeWitt traded Robinson to the Baltimore Orioles on December 9, 1965.

 The following year, he played in 156 games while having 178 hits, 35 doubles, 16 home runs, 76 RBIs, with a .288 batting average, .326 OBP and .768 OPS.
 Although he was 4th in putouts as an outfielder with 344, he committed 13 errors, 2nd most in the League.